glucksfall/pleione/docs/Installation.rst

-	``sudo apt-get install python3-pip`` if you have system rights, or install python3 from source, and adding ``<python3 path>/bin/pip3`` to the path, or linking it in a directory like ``$HOME/bin`` which is commonly added to the path at system login.
-Please be aware that, if you installed Anaconda, pip could be linked to the Anaconda specific version of pip, which will install pleione into Anaconda's installation folder.
+	``sudo apt-get install python3-pip`` if you have system rights, or install python3 from source, and adding ``<python3 path>/bin/pip3`` to the path, or linking it in a directory like ``$HOME/bin`` which is commonly added to the path at login.
+Also be aware that, if you installed Anaconda, pip could be linked to the Anaconda specific version of pip, which will install pleione into Anaconda's installation folder.
-	Type ``which pip`` or ``which pip3`` to find out the source of pip, and type ``python -m site`` or ``python3 -m site`` to find out where is more likely pleione would be installed.
+	Type ``which pip`` or ``which pip3`` to find out the source of pip, and type ``python -m site`` or ``python3 -m site`` to find out where is more likely pleione will be installed.

 Option 2: Clone the Github repository
 -------------------------------------